Science on Wheels

 Register

 The portable planetarium is an inflatable dome that participants enter and can comfortably fit about 25 students at a time plus their teacher and our instructor.
-It is set up in a large indoor space.
-If needed, we will accommodate a single class of up to 30 students, but for health safety reasons we do not allow combining classes at this time even if the classes are very small.
+It must be set up in a large indoor space.
+If needed, we will accommodate a single class of up to 30 students, but for health safety reasons we will only allow combined class groups that are 25 students or fewer.
 At least one teacher or other school staff person is required to enter the planetarium dome with each class in order to assist our instructor with managing behavior.
-For safety reasons, students are not permitted to exit and re-enter the dome once the program has begun.
+It is unsafe for students to exit and re-enter the dome during our presentation.
 For this reason, we recommend having all students use the rest room prior to their scheduled start time.
+Sessions are 50 minutes.
+Up to four 50-minute sessions may be scheduled in one school day.
+Schools with more than this many classes will need to schedule multiple visits.
+A multi-day visit discount is available.

 The portable planetarium dome requires and indoor space with open floor space that is a least 20’x30’ in size and ceilings at least 11’ high.
 If your space is just a little bit smaller than these dimensions, it is worth asking as we may be able to make it work depending on the exact dimensions.
 All furniture must be cleared from this area and nothing can be suspended from the ceiling into this space.
 A working 3-pronged electrical outlet is needed to power our equipment.
 No other activities can take place in the room where the dome is set up during program times.
 Other activities may be okay during setup and breakdown times, and in between program time depending on the activity.
 If the room can be divided with a sound insulated barrier, then activities throughout the day may be okay if they are not too loud.